Joint Rehab and Sport Medical Center - Logo

-The temporomandibular joint (TMJ) is located where the jawbone meets the cranium (the part of the skull that holds the brain).
+The temporomandibular joint (TMJ) is located where the jawbone meets the cranium.
 The condition known as temporomandibular joint syndrome develops from a combination of interrelated factors, usually starting with poor head posture, that contribute to the stretching and weakening of the cervical ligaments and lateral TMJ ligaments.
 As a result, the lower jaw can slip forward, aggravating the situation further by putting additional stress on the ligaments and the joints.
+Conventional treatments include TMJ arthroscopy and various types of surgery, TMJ implants, injections of botulinum toxins, and cauterization.
+All of these treatments are invasive and somewhat risky, and their use as the chosen treatment for TMJ may ignore or even cause negative consequences.

 When doctors make TMJ worse – “misdiagnosis and undertreatment.”